WalletScrutiny/WalletScrutinyCom/_android/com.simplefx.app.md

 We could not locate the official iOS version of the app and can only seem to find it on [their own website](https://simplefx.com/ios/).

+**⚠️ Alert!** Sites that host their own APKs should be treated with extra scrutiny.
+Apple and Google routinely screen apps based on a given criteria.
+If a certain app does not make it on Google Play or on the Apple store, there is a compelling reason why it is not.

 ## Verdict

 This app seems to be a hybrid of forex, CFDs and cryptocurrency trading.
 Unlike other CFD sites, depositing and withdrawing bitcoin is possible albeit the funds are kept in a **custodial** solution making the app **not verifiable**.